iceburg-net/iceburg-ci/README.md

 ### Central Steps and Tools

-You may find it nice to have centrally maintained and always updated tooling available to any step -- and this is easily facilitated by including them in a [self hosted iceburg-ci repository](https://github.com/iceburg-net/iceburg-ci-downstreamer#self-hosted-iceburg-ci).
-A checkout of this repository is available at `$PIPELINE_HOME`.
+You may find it nice to have centrally maintained tooling available to any step.
+It is easy to do so by including them in a [self hosted iceburg-ci repository](https://github.com/iceburg-net/iceburg-ci-downstreamer#self-hosted-iceburg-ci).
+The `$PIPELINE_HOME` [variable](#environment-variables) points to an updated checkout of this repository.

-For instance, you may want to include a common `acme` step.
+For instance, you may want to include a common `build` step.
 To do this,

-* commit the step script to the iceburg-ci repository under `lib/steps/acme` (any path will do -- `lib/steps` is just a suggestion). e.g.
+* commit your shared workflow to the iceburg-ci repository under `lib/steps/acme-build` (any path will do -- `lib/steps` is just a suggestion). e.g.
   ```
-  iceburg-ci$ cat lib/steps/acme
+  iceburg-ci$ cat lib/steps/acme-build

   #!/usr/bin/env bash
-  echo "Greetings form the ACME CORPORATION step." >&2
+  echo "Greetings form the ACME CORPORATION build step." >&2
   echo "My version of the aws cli is:" >&2
   aws --version
   ...
   ```

-* call the step script from a project's CI workflow. e.g.
+* execute the shared workflow from your project's `build` step. e.g.
   ```
   acme-project$ cat ci/docker-compose.yml